katielin42/demo/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to StackOverflow,
-* Inspiration
+* Inspired by other discipline club's websites that looked prettier than ours, particularly Engineering Physics Club and Computer Engineering Club.
 * etc